CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 The other basic type forming operation we have is the type of pairs.
 The pair of the elements `a : A` and `b : B` is written `(a , b)`, which is an element of the type `A × B`.
-The space before the comma is necessary, or Agda thinks you are referring to a variable called "`a,`".
+The space before the comma is essential, without it Agda thinks you are referring to a variable called `a,` (which almost certainly doesn't exist).

 ```
 pair× : {A : Type} → {B : Type} → A → B → (A × B)
 pair× a b = (a , b)
 ```

-To use a pair, we can "project out" the first and second components using the in-built functions `fst`{.Agda} and `snd`{.Agda}.
+To use a pair, we can "project" the first and second components using the in-built functions `fst`{.Agda} and `snd`{.Agda}.

 ```